1Password/for-open-source/README.md

 Nextstrain is an open-source project to harness the scientific and public health potential of pathogen genome data.
 We provide a continually-updated view of publicly available data alongside powerful analytic and visualization tools for use by the community.
 Our goal is to aid epidemiological understanding and improve outbreak response. https://nextstrain.org

+### Jaybots

+The Jaybots are a robotics team from John Jay High School that compete in First Tech Challenge.
+For more information on what we do, check out our website at [https://jaybots.org/](https://jaybots.org/)